-This language-intensive course aims to provide students with basic skills in translating Japanese texts into Chinese and vice versa.
-Students will translate short, simple texts, chosen to illustrate various sentence patterns in Chinese and Japanese.
-Texts with more complex structures with a variety of vocabulary and style will gradually be introduced to build up students' skills.
-Students will be familiarised with a number of reference tools useful in Chinese/Japanese translation and will use them in their work.
+This language-intensive course aims to provide students with the basic skills required for translating Japanese texts into Chinese and vice versa.
+Students will translate short, simple texts, chosen to illustrate a range of sentence patterns in both Chinese and Japanese.
+Texts with more complex structures, that contain a wide variety of vocabulary and that typify different writing styles, will gradually be introduced to build up students' translation skills.
+Students will be familiarised with a number of reference tools useful in Chinese/Japanese translation and will learn to make use of them in their work.